SimonPoparda/Olympic_Analysis_Azure/README.md

 In this project I'm going to use Azure Cloud (Azure Data Factory, Data Lake Gen 2, Azure Synapse Analytics, Azure Databricks etc.) to build the data pipeline in order to Extract, Transform and Load (ETL) the data from 2021 Olympics in Tokyo.

 ## Built With
-1. Data Source - 2021 Olympics in Tokyo dataset from kaggle
+1. Data Source - 2021 Olympics in Tokyo dataset

 2. Data Integration - Azure Data Factory